 Every Hong Kong company must have one director as a requirement.
-Directors have to perform several roles, for example, overseeing company’s operations on the behalf of its shareholders.
+Directors have to perform several roles including overseeing the company’s operations on the behalf of its shareholders.
+This blog post will explore the core responsibilities of a director, some of the other factors you as a director should understand.

 Content Outline